slampalo/misc/cheatsheet.md

 `set VARIABLE=VALUE` = Assign value to a local variable.

-> Know more about the difference between `export` and `set`, see: https://www.theunixschool.com/2010/04/what-is-difference-between-export-set.html
+> Know more about the difference between `export` and `set`, see [article](https://www.theunixschool.com/2010/04/what-is-difference-between-export-set.html)

 `source PATH` = Load a profile to current session